bb-Ricardo/check_redfish/README.md

 be alerted anymore.
 On most systems it is not possible to set management event log entries as cleared.
 So entries with a severity of warning would alarm forever.
 This way they change state while they age.

+These settings do **NOT** apply to HPE iLO "Integrated Management Logs" as these support a "repaired" option to be set.

 Example: ```--mel --critical 1 --warning 3```